-- 11. However, Costs Lawyers may, for example, bring a non-authorised person with them to court to take notes, and courts may also allow non-authorised persons to address them in certain hearings. - 12.
-Costs Lawyers may also delegate ancillary tasks (such as preparing a draft of a document) to non-authorised persons, providing it is the Costs Lawyer who is conducting any litigation and, for example, approving and signing any documentation filed with the court. - 13.
+- 11. Costs Lawyers cannot delegate their right to carry on reserved legal activities to non-authorised members of staff, such as costs draftsmen.
+It is an offence under the LSA for anyone who is not authorised or not an exempt person (under Schedule 3 of the LSA) to carry on a reserved legal activity. - 12.
+However, Costs Lawyers may, for example, bring a non-authorised person with them to court to take notes, and courts may also allow non-authorised persons to address them in certain hearings. - 13.
+Costs Lawyers may also delegate ancillary tasks (such as preparing a draft of a document) to non-authorised persons, providing it is the Costs Lawyer who is conducting any litigation and, for example, approving and signing any documentation filed with the court. - 14.
 A Costs Lawyer who chooses to delegate a task to a colleague remains responsible for regulatory compliance and for client outcomes.
 The Costs Lawyer must therefore retain proper oversight of the matter and supervise their colleague appropriately.
 This includes ensuring that: - delegated tasks are carried out in accordance with the CLSB's regulatory arrangements; - the client understands in advance that the task will be delegated to a person who is not an authorised Costs Lawyer; - the delegation complies with the Costs Lawyer Code of Conduct, in particular that delegating the task is in the client's best interests; and - the insurance policy upon which the Costs Lawyer relies extends to cover the outcome of any delegated tasks.